 That night, Stephanie Anglehart-Paulin became Campbellton’s first female mayor.

-I believe that a good number of angels — both in Campbellton and in that “Better Place” — have been looking out for Bobby, and I suspect they have put in some overtime too.
+I believe that a good number of angels — both in Campbellton and in that ‘Better Place’ — have been looking out for Bobby and I suspect they have put in some overtime as well.
 Good for them.
-If I get to Heaven I’ll buy ’em a beer.
+If I get to Heaven, I’ll buy ’em a beer.

-I told Bobby I was bothered about what happened a long time ago.
-I also shared that I knew he’d been persecuted for no other reason than he was different.
+I told Bobby I was bothered about the terrible things that had happened a long time ago.
+I also shared that I knew he was persecuted for no other reason than he was different.
 Unlike other homosexuals in Campbellton, Bobby didn’t have the smarts to conceal who he was, nor did his family have the resources to keep his secret a secret.

 Bobby paused.
 I waited.
 Then came his answer, and what he had to say completely caught me off guard.
 “These are nice people,” he said, in reference to the men and women of Campbellton.
 “Nice people,” adding, “I have lots of friends …”

 Finally.
 That knock-out punch.